 The gas plug needs drilling out to take the stem that locks the bayonet in place on this AEG.

 Unusually, the G3 bayonet sits above the barrel, just ahead of the foresight.
 On a rifle of this format I can see this providing better leverage for twisting out of a body.
 Not that this concerns us with airsoft/re-enacting of course…

 This photo has been taken with the rifle at a slight angle to show the natural flex of the bayonet blade.

-If you have enjoyed this project or have an idea of your own, drop us a line on firstname.lastname@example.org to discuss.
+If you like this build you can see other complete projects here.
+If you have an idea of your own, drop us a line on firstname.lastname@example.org to discuss.
 ‘Like’ our Facebook page or follow the blog to get regular updates on projects and interesting videos and articles.